firebase/firebase-ios-sdk/README.md

 [./scripts/check.sh](https://github.com/firebase/firebase-ios-sdk/blob/master/scripts/check.sh)
 before creating a PR.

-Travis will verify that any code changes are done in a style compliant way.
+GitHub Actions will verify that any code changes are done in a style compliant way.
 Install `clang-format` and `mint`:

 ```
 brew install clang-format